Mr John Abbott

 Ms Patrice Brown

-Patrice is a Central Queensland business owner with qualifications and experience in science, engineering and business.
-Patrice established CQG Consulting in 2004, providing environmental, planning and engineering services throughout Queensland and South-East Asia.
+Patrice is an entrepreneur and business owner with qualifications and experience in science, engineering and business.
+She established CQG Consulting almost 15 years ago, providing environmental, planning and engineering services throughout regional Queensland and South East Asia.
 Patrice has a rural background and is a CQUniversity graduate.

 Mr Joel Buchholz